 - and many other problems…

 If you are pregnant you should definitely not take fluconazole.
-There was one study that described the cases of three pregnant women who used fluconazole through or beyond the first trimester of pregnancy.
-The study was published in Clinical Infectious Diseases (Volume 22, Issue 2 p.
-336-340) and describes what happened to these three babies.
-All of the babies of these women suffered from congenital anomalies; i.e. birth defects.
+There was a study, that described the cases of three pregnant women, who used fluconazole through, or beyond, the first trimester of pregnancy.
+The study was published in Clinical Infectious Diseases [Volume 22, Issue 2 p.
+336-340].
+The research describes what happened to these three babies.
+All of the babies of these women suffered from congenital anomalies; i.e., birth defects.
 Of the three babies, two children died.
 There was no other drug or substance taken by these women which the researchers thought could have such an effect on the babies; the primary culprit was fluconazole in all three pregnant women.

 Fluconazole Resistant Candida glabrata

-One study is certainly of interest as it makes it probable that Candida glabrata in your system could turn into a fluconazole resistant strain via continued use of fluconazole.
-Some glabrata yeast cells might not have all the genetic material necessary to be susceptible to fluconazole.
-If this is the case, when you kill off the other susceptible glabrata yeast the resistant strains could start overgrowing and become predominant in your body.
+One study, is certainly of interest, as it makes it probable that C. glabrata in your system could turn into a fluconazole resistant strain via continued use of this drug.
+Through drug use, regular C. glabrata can become wiped out, leaving resistant versions only.
+If this is the case, when you kill off the susceptible C. glabrata, the resistant strains could start overgrowing; eventually becoming predominant in your body.

-The study was published in Antimicrobial Agents and Chemotherapy (February 2005 vol. 49 no. 2 p.
-783-787) and details how fluconazole susceptible Candida glabrata became resistant in just 4 days.
-The study found that Candida glabrata exposed to fluconazole for four days rapidly developed resistance to three azole antifungals: fluconazole, itraconazole, and voriconazole.
+The study was published in Antimicrobial Agents and Chemotherapy [February 2005 vol. 49 no. 2 p.
+783-787], and details how fluconazole susceptible C. glabrata became resistant in just 4 days.
+The study found that C. glabrata, exposed to fluconazole for four days, rapidly developed resistance to three azole antifungals: fluconazole, itraconazole, and voriconazole.
 The strains of Candida glabrata were taken and isolated in the years 1917, 1935, 1960, 1973, and 1975.
 This is before fluconazole became approved and widely used.
 These strains are therefore very typical of the type of Candida glabrata that is attacking your body.

-If you have been taking fluconazole for Candida glabrata for an extended period of time, it is possible that the glabrata yeast that was genetically predisposed to resist fluconazole has overgrown and is now infecting your body.
+If you have been taking fluconazole for C. glabrata for an extended period of time, it is possible that C. glabrata that was genetically predisposed to resist fluconazole, has overgrown and is now infecting your body.
 Consequently, you will fail to see results from perhaps many different azole antifungal drugs as a result.
-Remember, two other azoles were also not able to stop Candida glabrata that had been exposed to fluconazole and transitioned to a resistant pathogen.
+Remember, two other azoles were also not able to stop Candida glabrata that had been exposed to fluconazole; and, transitioned to a resistant pathogen.
 All it took was 2 to 4 days for this yeast to become resistant to these conventional prescription drugs.

-In conclusion, the risks of side effects and the possibility for Candida glabrata to become resistant to Diflucan and other prescription drugs makes it less desireable.
-It would probably be prudent to rely on a safer, more effective natural remedy to treat Candida glabrata.
-You won’t have to worry about the side effects of a powerful drug, and you can be sure your yeast infection will be cured.
+In conclusion, the risks of side effects, and the possibility for C. glabrata to become resistant to Diflucan and other prescription drugs, makes it less desirable.
+It would probably be prudent to rely on a safer, more effective, natural remedy to treat C. glabrata.
+You won’t have to worry about the side effects of a powerful drug; and, you can be sure your yeast infection will be cured.

-If you want to learn more about natural treatments for Candida then check out the homepage of this site for all the categories of information on this topic.
-You should be able to get a plethora of sources to back up the information on this site and learn powerful ways to naturally get rid of Candida glabrata, albicans, or any other type that is ruining your life.
+If you want to learn more about natural treatments for Candida, you can check out the homepage of this site for all the categories of information on this topic.
+You should be able to get a plethora of sources to back up the information on this site; and, learn powerful ways to naturally get rid of Candida glabrata, albicans, or other types that are ruining your life.